-Do you care about the earth?
+Do you care about the daily impacts you make to earth?
 Do you try to do small things each day to do your own part in saving or improving the environment?
 If so, you’re amongst millions of others who also care about the future of our planet.
 Maybe you feel like you could do more or you want your family members to do more.
 Here are a few things that you can start doing to help improve your carbon footprint.

 Improve Your Home Energy Footprint

 Are your energy bills still high month after month, even though you keep things at a steady temperature?
 The problem could be that your entire home needs a home energy makeover.
 Some tips on getting started include:

 *Having your entire home insulated with rolled, blown-in and spray foam insulation.